 - Jack Carson as aspiring playwright Officer O’Hara

 - Priscilla Lane as Mortimer’s frustrated new wife

 - John Alexander as “Teddy Roosevelt”, charging up the stairs with bugle in hand

-- Effective use of shadows and atmospheric sets
+- Effective use of atmospheric cinematography and sets

 Yes.
 Arsenic and Old Lace remains a classic black comedy, and shouldn’t be missed.